-Although difficult to grasp, there are times when an alienator will find it to their advantage for a child to no longer be trusting or affectionate towards their parent.

-This parent is referred to as the Targeted Parent.
+Although difficult to grasp, there are times when an alienator will find it to their advantage for a child to no longer be trusting or affectionate towards a specific parent.
+This parent that is being targeted is consequently referred to as the Targeted Parent.
 The motive can be financial, such as to gain access to funds and valuable assets or the motive can be more personal, such as to silence the targeted parent by crushing their dignity so they no longer present as trustworthy.
 This can be a motive if the alienator has done something dishonorable and would like it to remain unknown.

-Breaking a parent-child connection will undermine the status of the targeted parent.
-It will cause the parent horrific grief often to the point of presenting as unstable.
-A particularly talented alienator will aim to crush their target to the point of losing confidence in themselves.
-Once this happens the targeted parent has effectively been silenced as few people will trust those that are not stable.
+The psychological games used to break the parent-child connection will undermine the status of the targeted parent.
+It will cause the parent horrific grief which will appear out-of-character to their social circle, as they will not understand why they are grieving.
+A particularly talented alienator will further aim to crush their target to the point of losing confidence in themselves.
+Once this happens the targeted parent has effectively been silenced as few people will trust those that are insecure and unstable.

-Observing these changes in a parent's persona, a child may find themselves pulling away from a loving parent and actually believing that they are unloving, or even actually flawed.
+Observing these changes in a parent's persona, a child may find themselves pulling away from a loving parent and actually believing that they are flawed.
 However, it would all be based on evidence that has been fabricated in the presence of the child.
 The child has no clue that something amiss is transpiring.

-Thus, we ask ourselves, is it really possible for someone to break a loving parentchild connection.
+Thus, we ask ourselves, is it really possible for someone to break a loving parent-child connection.
 Do not decades of devotion and sacrifice carry enough weight to diminish any efforts of a third party?

-At times, our egos get the better of us.
-Especially, as stated above if there is something to be gained.
 The alienator too may wish to establish his or her own ego as the sole person to be trusted.
-More simply said - to gain power.
+More simply said to gain power.
 Once in power they are the ones that make all major decisions and are the ones to allocate funds as they solely desire.
 They do not need to submit to anyone else's preferences.